Roberto De Vicenzo: Professional career

 De Vicenzo subsequently found great success in the early days of the Senior PGA Tour, winning the Liberty Mutual Legends of Golf two times and the inaugural U.S. Senior Open in 1980.
-He also won the 1974 PGA Seniors' Championship, and represented Argentina 15 times in the Canada Cup/World Cup, leading Argentina to victory in 1953.
+He also won the 1974 PGA Seniors' Championship, but prior to it became recognized as a senior major championship.

+He represented Argentina 15 times and Mexico four times in the Canada Cup/World Cup, leading Argentina to victory in 1953 and twice winning the individual title.